Date Published: April 19, 2024

 What is Secure Software Development Lifecycle (SSDLC)?

 Secure Software Development Lifecycle (SSDLC) is a software development framework in which security requirements, controls, and verification activities are treated as first-class deliverables at every phase, on par with functional requirements.
-Rather than bolting security on before launch, SSDLC re-engineers each phase of the traditional secure software development SDLC around security as a co-equal objective alongside functionality, performance, and time-to-market.
+Rather than bolting security on before launch, SSDLC re-engineers each phase of the traditional Software Development Lifecycle (SDLC) around security as a co-equal objective alongside functionality, performance, and time-to-market.

-A record 48,185 CVEs were published in 2025, nearly 4,000 of them rated critical, bringing the global total well past 300,000.
+At the same time, the threat landscape is expanding rapidly.
+According to a 2025 retrospective by Talos Intelligence, there were 48,196 CVEs (around 132 per day) and 241 known exploited vulnerabilities (KEVs).
+It marks a 30% increase in active exploitation compared to 186 in 2024.
 With attack surfaces expanding through open-source dependencies, IoT, and AI-driven exploitation, bolting security on at the end of development is no longer viable.
 SSDLC exists because security has to ship with the code, not after it.

 The outcome of a mature SSDLC is software that is engineered to withstand real-world attacks from day one, protecting customer data, preserving trust, and reducing the business risk that follows every deployment.
 It is not a compliance exercise or a tooling decision.
 It is a structural commitment to building software that is secure by design rather than secure by patch.